Funny Girl poster

 The inciting incident occurs at 18 minutes when Fanny crashes a private party at a roller skating rink and performs an impromptu comic number, catching the attention of Eddie Ryan and Florenz Ziegfeld's representative.
 Her unconventional approach opens a door to the professional stage..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 38 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Fanny makes the active choice to defy Ziegfeld's vision during "His Love Makes Me Beautiful" - she comes out pregnant and comedic instead of elegant.
+This illustrates the protagonist's commitment to Fanny makes the active choice to defy Ziegfeld's vision during "His Love Makes Me Beautiful" - she comes out pregnant and comedic instead of elegant.
 She risks her job to be true to herself.
 Ziegfeld lets her stay, and she becomes a star., moving from reaction to action.

 The Collapse moment at 116 minutes (75% through) represents the emotional nadir.
 Here, Fanny learns Nick has been arrested for embezzlement.
 Her dream of having both love and success dies.
 Nick chooses pride over their relationship, refusing to let her help him financially.
 The whiff of death: their marriage is over., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.